0cjs/sedoc/aws/ec2.md

 #### Reservation Limits

-The default limits for reservations are 20 per AZ plus 20 per region.
-(This can be increased by request.)
+The default limits for reservations are 20 reservation purchaes per month per AZ plus 20 reservation purchaes per month per region.
+(These limits can be increased by request.)
 You can always start an instance corresponding to a currently unused AZ reservation even if this would make you exceed your on-demand instance limit for the region.